Search

 Fraud proofs (INT)

-No actor outside of the single Proposer can submit fraud proofs.
+Fraud proofs only allow 2 WHITELISTED actors watching the chain to prove that the state is incorrect.
 Interactive proofs (INT) require multiple transactions over time to resolve.
 The challenge protocol can be subject to delay attacks.
 There is a 6d 8h challenge period.

 Data availability